zdid/arexx2hass/README.md

 Discovery mode is enabled by default, but information is only transmitted to HomeAssistant after validation.

 ## USAGE
-### With ha
+### WITH HOMEASSISTANT
 Validation is done through a specific object in ha.
-This object is accessible via the menus settings->Devices and services->MQTT->devices->New Arexx 2 boxes interest us:
+This object is accessible via the menu
+ - settings->Devices and services->MQTT->devices->New Arexx

+2 boxes interest us:
 - configuration
 - diagnostic

-in the configuration box:
+In the configuration box:
 - select the arexx device in the list
 - fill in the 'name' and 'suggested Area' fields, ex: Temperature and Living room
 - click on 'press' of 'add/modify'